DCC-EX/EX-Turntable/README.md

 There are a number of items remaining to be completed yet, as well as some extra ideas that could be implemented.

-To see all feature requests/enhancements and outstanding bugs that need fixing, refer to the Turntable-EX view of the [DCC++ EX GitHub Project](https://github.com/orgs/DCC-EX/projects/7/views/1).
+To see all feature requests/enhancements and outstanding bugs that need fixing, refer to the EX-Turntable view of the [DCC++ EX GitHub Project](https://github.com/orgs/DCC-EX/projects/7/views/1).